aspose-total/Aspose.Total-Products/total/en/java/conversion/powerpoint-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POWERPOINT to XLSB via Java or Online App" h2="On Premise Java API to export POWERPOINT to XLSB without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to easily convert POWERPOINT files to XLSB.
+This can be done in two simple steps.

+The first step is to export the POWERPOINT file to HTML using Aspose.Slides for Java.
+Aspose.Slides for Java is a powerful API that allows developers to manipulate and convert presentations in various formats.
+It provides a wide range of features such as creating, editing, and converting presentations.
+It also supports a variety of output formats, including HTML.

+The second step is to convert the HTML file to XLSB using Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful API that enables developers to create, manipulate, and convert spreadsheets in various formats.
+It supports a wide range of features such as creating, editing, and converting spreadsheets.
+It also supports a variety of output formats, including XLSB.

-You can convert POWERPOINT file to XLSB via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export POWERPOINT to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLSB.
+By using Aspose.Total for Java, developers can easily convert POWERPOINT files to XLSB in two simple steps.
+First, they can export the POWERPOINT file to HTML using Aspose.Slides for Java.
+Secondly, they can convert the HTML file to XLSB using Aspose.Cells for Java.
+This makes it easy for developers to quickly and easily convert POWERPOINT files to XLSB.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}